Swepz/LidarBasedGridMapping/README.md

 * map: Map configuration including size and resolution.
 * plot: Plot configuration including animation_speed, lidar_color, lidar_alpha, robot_color and plot_output_filename.

+## Dataset
+### Dataset Source

+The dataset used in this project originates from the [Robotics 2D-Laser Datasets](http://www2.informatik.uni-freiburg.de/~stachnis/datasets.html) provided by the University of Freiburg.
+This project specifically uses the 'Orebro' dataset.

+The raw log data for the 'Orebro' dataset was kindly provided by Henrik Andreasson, Per Larsson, and Tom Duckett.
+The dataset format is the 'corrected-log' in the Carmen framework.
+This rich dataset allows us to demonstrate the functionality and potential applications of our Occupancy Grid Mapping project effectively.

 ## License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENCE) file for the full text of the license.